Friday, June 14, 2019

 O. R. Cummings.
 Image from the Bates Alumnus.

-Thank you to Bates College Muskie Archives for sharing with us, this copy of O. R. Cummings story on the "Figure-Eight" published in the Bates Alumnus, January 1957.
-O. R. Cummings was Seashore Trolley Museum's historian for decades and published fifty books or more on electric railways in New England.
-O. R. passed away in 2013 and is greatly missed by this blogger and all that knew him in the historic railway circles.
+Thank you to Bates College Muskie Archives for sharing with us, this copy of O. R. Cummings' story on the "Figure-Eight" published in the Bates Alumnus, January 1957.
+O. R. Cummings was the Seashore Trolley Museum's historian for decades and published fifty books or more on electric railways in New England.
+O. R. passed away in 2013 and is greatly missed by this blogger and all who knew him in the historic railway circles.

 Dick is the official historian of the New England Electric Railway Historical Society, Inc., owner of the Seashore Electric Railway trolley museum at Kennebunkport, and the author of several histories of Maine electric railways, including the Portland-Lewiston Interurban; the Atlantic Shore Line Railway; the Rockland, Thomaston, and Camden Street Railway; and the Biddeford and Saco Railroad.
 His history of the Portland Railroad system is now in the process of publication and he is working on a two-part history of the Lewiston, Augusta, and Waterville Street Railway.